Michiel-VandeVelde/devenv/README.md

 to run in a populated repository.

 Use `--defaults` to accept every default without prompting (handy in CI / scripts).

+### Open the development container

+After generating the template, open the repository in your preferred IDE and start the development container.

+- **Visual Studio Code:** Click **Reopen in Container** when prompted, or run **Dev Containers: Reopen in Container** from the Command Palette.
+- **PyCharm Professional:** Open the project and use **Open in Dev Container** (or the corresponding Dev Containers action).

+Once the container has been built, the repository is ready for development.

 ### Refresh the template later